TimChatt/officebooking/README.md

 Copy `.env.example` to `.env` and update the Postgres connection string and Auth0 settings (domain, audience, client ID).
+Optionally set `OPENAI_API_KEY` to enable the chatbot assistant.

+The frontend also includes a simple chatbot widget powered by the OpenAI API.
+Admins can ask common questions like how to book a desk.
+The backend exposes a `POST /chatbot` endpoint that proxies requests to OpenAI when `OPENAI_API_KEY` is configured.

 Copy `.env.example` to `.env` and update the Postgres connection string.
 The file also contains Auth0 settings used for authentication: